salvat1on/DonD/README.md

 I am not responsiible for lost data or damages done to your system.
 This is for educational purposes only, you probally shouldn't run this code at all.

-There is both a linux and windows version.
+This is both a linux and windows version.

 To play all python files must be opened in a text editor Search for "/path/to/directory/" and change it to the directory you want to play with.